Non-payment of Council Tax

 We use the firm of Sheriff Officers, Scott & Co.
 They will request you to either pay the amount due in full or make contact with them to make a payment arrangement.
 Once an account has been passed to Scott & Co, all contact regarding the debt must be made to them.

 Contact details for Scott & Co:

 If you do not respond to the letters that Scott & Co have sent to you, the grant of a summary warrant gives them the authority to undertake the following courses of action::

 - Sequestration (bankruptcy)

 - Attachment (legal seizure) of your moveable goods, with the option of selling these at public auction (note - this will require authorisation by a Sheriff)

 If Scott & Co take any of these enforcement measures against your account, you will incur additional fees.

 If you are in receipt of certain benefits, we may apply to the Department of Work and Pensions for deductions to be made from your benefits, to pay your Council Tax arrears.
 An application may be made after a summary warrant is granted against you or it may be made under the Water Direct Scheme once you have failed to make payment of a reminder notice.

-Our Money Advice Service can also advise you on how to get your debts back under control.
+Our Money Advice Moray can also advise you on how to get your debts back under control.
 Our advice is FREE and CONFIDENTIAL.
 To arrange an appointment or for online and telephone service information please contact 0300 1234563.
-Further information on the Moray Advice Service can be found here.
+Further information on the Moray Advice Moray can be found here.
 You can also view a poster detailing useful money related telephone numbers by clicking here.

 Customer Contact Team